-- A. Open rear door using appropriate procedure above. - B. Control from Manifold location

-- i.
-Rotate the flow control valve (Figure 117 pg.73) counter clockwise until pressure starts to increase on gauge.
+- A. Open rear door using appropriate procedure above. - B. Control from Manifold location - i.
+Pull the flow control lever until pressure starts to increase on gauge.
 If conveyor does not start moving, check the pressure reading on the gauge.
 If it is still increasing, wait until it reaches full operating pressure (3000 PSI).
 If conveyor still does not move, DO NOT increase the flow control setting.
 Call Trinity Trailer Mfg., Inc. at 1-800-235-6577 for assistance. - ii.
 Adjust the flow control to obtain the desired conveyor speed. - iii.
-To stop the conveyor rotate the flow control valve clockwise until the handle is pointed towards the front of the trailer. - C. Control from optional wired remote panel (Figure 122 pg.74) - i.
+To stop the conveyor push the flow control valve towards the trailer until it achieves the stopped position. - C. Control from optional wired remote panel (Figure 121 pg.71) - i.
 Press and release the toggle switch labeled "Belt Speed" to the FAST position 2-3 times.
 If conveyor does not start moving, check the pressure reading on the gauge.
 If it is still increasing, wait until it reaches full operating pressure (3000 PSI).
 If conveyor still does not move, DO NOT increase the flow control setting.
 Call Trinity Trailer Mfg., Inc. at 1-800-235-6577 for assistance. - ii.
 Adjust the conveyor to the desired speed.
 Each press and release of the toggle switch labeled "Belt Speed" to the FAST or SLOW position will increase or decrease the conveyor speed by 10%. - iii.
 To stop the conveyor rotate the EMERGENCY STOP button clockwise. - D. Control from Farm Bed Hydraulics - i.
 Load sense System - 1.
-Place the push-pull valve (Figure 114) into the conveyor position. - 2.
-Move needle valve (Figure 112) 1 or 2 clicks to start the conveyor.
+Place the push-pull valve (Figure 115) into the conveyor position. - 2.
+Move needle valve (Figure 113) 1 or 2 clicks to start the conveyor.
 As the load is discharged, the conveyor speed can be gradually increased.
 If the conveyor does not start moving, check the pressure reading on the gauge.
 If it is still increasing, wait until it reaches full operating pressure (3000 PSI).
 If the conveyor still does not move, DO NOT increase the flow control setting.
-Call Trinity Trailer Mfg. at 1-800-235-6577 for assistance. - ii.
-PTO System - 1.
-Adjust the flow control valve (Figure 113) to obtain the desired conveyor speed.
-If the desired speed cannot be reached with flow control valve completely open, increase the engine rpm on the tractor. - 2.
-Reduce the engine rpm on the tractor to idle before trying to control the conveyor speed with the flow control valve.
+Call Trinity Trailer Mfg. at 1-800-235-6577 for assistance.